-The hand-crafted yurts at Black Isle Yurts, are modelled on original designs from Central Asia where the sturdy structures have been used for thousands of years by nomadic people.
+The hand-crafted yurts at Highland Yurts, are modelled on original designs from Central Asia where the sturdy structures have been used for thousands of years by nomadic people.
 Durable waterproof canvas replaces the traditional felt outer shell to take account of Scotland’s climate, but they retain a snug and cosy feel, especially when the wood burning stove is lit.
 The yurts also have windows to allow guests to enjoy natural light and the beautiful surroundings.

 Each yurt is individually finished, furnished, and equipped to ensure your stay is comfortable and enjoyable.
 Yurts available for rental include Holly Yurt, Aspen Yurt, Rowan Yurt, Willow Yurt, Juniper Yurt, and the Hazel Geodome.
 Holly yurt has a wood burning stove and basket of firewood, comfortable beds, duvets, pillows, bed linen, and towels.
 There are also table and chairs, two-hob gas cooker and grill with pots, pans, a kettle, cutlery and crockery.
 There is a lockable door and outdoor seating area.

 As Holly yurt is off-grid, they are free from mains power and water supply.
 Instead, there is solar/hand powered lighting units and a refillable container of water.
 For guests who prefer it, bottled mineral water is available for sale at The Hub.